patroni/patroni/docs/faq.rst

 How does the automatic failover mechanism of Patroni work?
     Patroni automatic failover is based on what we call ``leader race``.

-    Patroni stores status about the cluster on the DCS, among them a ``leader`` lock which holds the name of the Patroni member which is the current ``leader`` of the cluster.
+    Patroni stores the cluster's status in the DCS, among them a ``leader`` lock which holds the name of the Patroni member which is the current ``leader`` of the cluster.

     That ``leader`` lock has a time-to-live associated with it.
-If the leader node fails to update the lease of the ``leader`` lock, the key will eventually expire from the DCS.
+If the leader node fails to update the lease of the ``leader`` lock in time, the key will eventually expire from the DCS.

-    When the ``leader`` lock expires, that triggers what Patroni calls a ``leader race``: all nodes start performing checks to determine if they are the best candidates for taking over the ``leader`` role.
+    When the ``leader`` lock expires, it triggers what Patroni calls a ``leader race``: all nodes start performing checks to determine if they are the best candidates for taking over the ``leader`` role.
     Some of these checks include calls to the REST API of all other Patroni members.

     All Patroni members that find themselves as the best candidate for taking over the ``leader`` lock will attempt to do so.